FAJOUIAnas/Moriono/README.md

   	+ They provide a consistent and stable endpoint to interact with your application, regardless of how many pods or replicas are running, their IP addresses, or their current state
   	+ Types:
   		* ClusterIP
+			- Exposes the Service on a cluster-internal IP.
 			- Internal service (only accessible within the cluster)
 			- Useful for inter-pod communication
 		* NodePort
 			- Exposes the service on a static port on each node
   			- Used for external access to a service
   	  		- Not flexible and require you to assign a different port for every application
   	    	- Are not used in production but are helpful to know about
 			- Service.yaml :
 				```yaml
 				apiVersion: v1
 				kind: Service
 				metadata:
 					name: my-nodeport-service
 				spec:
 					type: NodePort
 					selector:
-						app: my-app # This is the app as declared in the deployment.
+					app: my-app # This is the app as declared in the deployment
 					ports:
 					- name: http
 						nodePort: 30080 # This is the port that is available outside.
 Value for nodePort can be between 30000-32767
 						protocol: TCP
 						port: 1234 # This is a port that is available to the cluster, in this case it can be ~ anything
 						targetPort: 3000 # This is the target port
 				```
 		* LoadBalancer:
-			- Creates an external load balancer
+			- Creates an external load balancer (probably a cloud one)
 			- Useful in cloud environments where load balancers can be provisioned automatically
+			- Exposes the Service externally
+			- Suitable for external-facing applications
 		* ExternalName:
 			- Maps a service to a DNS name
 			- Acts as CNAME record